PrathameshDhande22/Data-Structure-and-Algorithms/README.md

     - Pair Sum 1 in Sorted Array
     - Pair Sum 2 in Rotated Sorted Array
 12. **LinkedList**
-    - Linked List Implementation using OOPs.
+    - Linked List Implementation using OOPs with many Methods like AddLast, AddFirst, etc.
+    - Check if a Linked List is Palindrome or Not.

 #### Question & Practice